Into vs. In To

 I’m sure someone might find fault in my logic or there might be an instance in which this doesn’t apply, but it seems to help me (again, in most instances).

 That is great if you are able to make the distinction that way.
 Your method may not work for everyone, however.
 What “sounds right” to one person might not “sound right” to another.
-It would be wonderful if there was a universal shortcut that worked for everyone!
+It would be wonderful if there were a universal shortcut that worked for everyone!

 Plug in to/into the cloud?
 This is the headline to a tech magazine I got in the mail.
 I think “in to” but my friend says “into.”